 A systematic review published in IACIS 2025 examining 21 empirical studies found performance gains ranging from 15% to 35% with AI tools, along with increased task completion efficiency and higher learner satisfaction.
 However, effectiveness varied depending on context, implementation strategies, and subject matter.
 Key challenges identified include data privacy, infrastructure limitations, and the need for educator training to maximize student outcomes.

-According to DemandSage research citing Harvard GSE data, human tutors interpret student emotional states with 92% accuracy versus 68% for AI tutoring systems.
+According to DemandSage research aggregating education studies, human tutors interpret student emotional states with approximately 92% accuracy versus 68% for AI tutoring systems.
+While these specific figures are widely cited across education research roundups, the broader finding is well-supported: AI still significantly lags behind humans in reading emotional cues, adapting to nonverbal signals, and providing empathetic responses.
 This limitation underscores the continued importance of human interaction in education and suggests that AI is best positioned to augment, rather than replace, human educators.
 The most effective educational approaches will likely combine AI efficiency with human empathy and relationship-building.

 The College Board's 2025 research reveals stark concerns among school administrators: 87% of school principals worry AI will prevent students from developing critical thinking skills.
 Additionally, 89% worry that AI use could make students dependent on technology for basic routine tasks.